sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 * TODO FdK

 ## Token Exchange
-This profile supports the exchanging of security tokens as specified in [[rfc8693]].
-This invoves exchanging an earlier obtained token into a differently scoped token or an entirely different kind of token.
+This profile supports the exchanging of security tokens as specified in [[RFC8693]].
+This involves exchanging an earlier obtained token into a differently scoped token or an entirely different kind of token.